danieljsharpe/DISCOTRESS/documentation.md

   optional.
 If **TRAJ** is **KPS** or **MCAMC**, specifies the number of standard BKL steps to be performed after a kPS or MCAMC escape from a trapping basin.
 Default is 0 (pure kPS (or MCAMC), no kMC steps).
 However, this is not the recommended value.
 If using **TRAJ KPS** or **TRAJ MCAMC**, for most systems, great gains in simulation efficiency will be achieved by setting **KPSKMCSTEPS** to an appropriate nonzero value.
 This is because many metastable systems will feature transition regions between metastable states.
 Therefore, after each basin escape, the trajectory will likely flicker between the two basins.
 Rather than simulate expensive kPS or MCAMC basin escape iterations for these trivial recrossings, it is much more efficient to perform standard BKL steps.
 Note that this keyword does not require **BRANCHPROBS** to be set, and can also be used with **DISCRETETIME**.
 Ignored if **ADAPTIVECOMMS**.

 **MEANRATE**
   optional.
 If **TRAJ MCAMC**, the calculation uses the approximate mean rate method, as opposed to the default exact first passage time analysis (FPTA) method.
+Default false.

 **NELIM** `int`
   mandatory if **TRAJ KPS**.
 The maximum number of nodes that are to be eliminated from the current trapping basin.
 If **NELIM** exceeds the number of nodes in the largest community, then all states of any trapping basin are always eliminated.
 Note that **NELIM** determines the number of transition matrices stored for the active subnetwork, and therefore the choice of this keyword (along with the sizes of communities) can strongly affect memory usage.

 **NWALKERS** `int`
   mandatory if **WRAPPER** is **WE**, **FFS**, **NEUS**, or **MILES**.
 Specifies the number of walkers (independent trajectories) on the network, which are simulated in parallel (see **NTHREADS**).
 This keyword is ignored (and therefore does not need to be explicitly set) if **WRAPPER** is **BTOA** or **DIMREDN**, in which case the number of walkers is set to **NTHREADS**.

+**REANOTIRRED**
+  if **WRAPPER REA**, specifies that candidate paths to nodes may not necessarily exist (this situation may occur when the Markov chain is not irreducible).
+Hence, errors are not thrown in this circumstance (unlike the default behaviour), and the main loop of the REA is exited in the event that no more paths to the target node exist.
+Default false.

 **STEADYSTATE** `double`
   optional.
 If **WRAPPER FIXEDT**, indicates that a small number of trajectories (equal to **NTHREADS**) of fixed total time are to be ran, from which statistics for the &#120068; &#8592; &#120069; *equilibrium* (steady state) TPE are to be computed.
 The argument associated with this keyword specifies the time threshold after which the trajectory is considered to have equilibriated and recording of steady state path statistics begins.
 The default value for this argument is 0., but this value should be altered to an appropriate finite value.
 To ensure that the simulation estimates of these steady state properties are unbiased and accurate, the total fixed time of trajectories (set by **TRAJT**) should be long, to ensure that sufficient statistics are obtained, and statistics should be recorded after a suitably long time period has passed (several times the average mixing time [Kemeny constant] of the Markov chain), to ensure that the trajectories have equilibriated prior to recording steady state path statistics.